screepers/screeps-typescript-starter/README.md

 #### Build toggles / deployment-dependent variables

-Variables set under `plugins:` `new webpack.DefinePlugin` will be replaced in actual output JS code.
+Variables set under `plugins:` `new webpack.DefinePlugin` will be replaced in actual output JS code (located in `config.defaults.js`).
-These are essentially the opposite of the above environment variables.
+These are essentially the opposite of the environment variables above.
 When compiling your code, webpack will perform a search and replace, replacing the variable names with the output of the supplied expression or value.

 Because these values are evaluated once a string (for the find-and-replace), and once as an expression, they either need to be wrapped in `JSON.stringify` or double quoted (ex. `VARIABLE: '"value-in-double-quotes"'`).

 Webpack can do a lot with these variables and dead code elimination.

-**Caveats**: you need to let typescript know about these variables by declaring them in a type definitions (`.d.ts`) file.
+*__Caveats__: you need to let typescript know about these variables by declaring them in a type definitions (`.d.ts`) file.
 Also be careful not to use too common of a name, because it will replace it throughout your code without warning.
-A good standard is to make the variables all caps, and surrounded by double underscores, so they stand out.
+A good standard is to make the variables all caps, and surrounded by double underscores, so they stand out (ex: `__REVISION__`).*

 #### Additional Options

 `config.defaults.js` is for config options common to all environments.
 Other environments inherit from this file, and add to, or override options.

 `config.dev.js` is a specific environment configuration.
-You can potentially have as many environments as your make files for (only a `dev` environment is provided to start with).
+You can potentially have as many environments as you make files for (only a `dev` environment is provided to start with).
 To specify which environment to use, prepend `NODE_ENV=` and the environment name to any commands.
 An example is provided in `package.json`.

 Common options you may wish to configure: